yapily/jose-cli/README.md

 # JOSE CLI
-CLI based on the standard JOSE, to help you manipulate JWKs
+CLI based on the JOSE standard, to help you manipulate JWKs

 ## Requirements